Tingling in Breast While Breastfeeding: Causes and How to Deal With It

 When to See a Doctor for Breast Tingling Problems

-The tingling sensation during breastfeeding is caused due to the milk let-down reflex, making it easy to manage at home.
+The tingling sensation during breastfeeding is caused by the milk let-down reflex, making it easy to manage at home.
 However, there are other times when the tingling could result from something more serious.
 You should visit a doctor if you are experiencing the following symptoms:

 - The shape of the nipple changes.